0xZ0F/TheForestMod/README.md

-# TheForestMod - By Z0F/kgoforth
+# Simple Harmony mod/hack for The Forest.

 ## How To Use:
 * Press F7 to open GUI.